fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 These codes are part of development of modules for control of DC layouts using DC controllers for each track section.

+## Returning in 2022

+I have not looked at these codes since the work on long messages in 2021.

+I am now confused by the number of different examples for the CAN1602 device.

+It is clear that with the long message code memory was tight on the UNO and some of the codes with names starting CAN1602LONG reflect this.

+For the moment I am going to use the older CAN1602PIN with long memory disabled for some tests with LiquidCrystalIO which integrates liquid crystal display with task management.

 ## CBUS Long Message codes

 CBUS long messages are sent using a stream, which has a stream number.
 The sending module sends to a specific number and the other modules listen to the streams as needed, not the one they send on.
 This means that I need to have a scheme for the allocation of the stream numbers.
 For the moment I will assign a different number to each module, using a series starting at 11.
 If there are multiple instances of a particular module code the numbers will have to be set in some other way, such as configuration.
 I can build in some checks.